 Triggers are a popular subject in the AR world, though the debate is not nearly as involved as with barrels.
-In truth, triggers are a hugely personal preference.
-The only hard concepts to keep in mind is the original two laws:
+In truth, triggers are a huge personal preference.
+Once again, I always suggest following two laws of ARs:

 1. Let the mission drive configuration